young-geng/EasyLM/README.md

 ## Credits
-* The JAX/Flax GPT-J implementation is from [transformers](https://huggingface.co/docs/transformers/main/en/index)
+* The JAX/Flax GPT-J and RoBERTa implementation are from [transformers](https://huggingface.co/docs/transformers/main/en/index)
 * Most of the utilities are from [m3ae_public](https://github.com/young-geng/m3ae_public)
 * The codebase is heavily inspired by [JAXSeq](https://github.com/Sea-Snell/JAXSeq)